swiss-territorial-data-lab/proj-dolines/README.md

 python scripts/ign/optimization_ign.py config/config_ign.yaml
 ```

-After the optimization, this method was the best one for the area of type XX.
+After optimization, this method was the best one for the area of type XX.
 The following metrics were obtained on the ground truth:

+_Table 1: metrics for each type of reference data with the IGN's method._

 | **Area type** | **precision** | **recall** | **f2 score**           |
 |--------------------|:------------:|:--------------:|:-------------------:|
 | _area type 1_         |              |                |                     |
 | _area type 2_              |              |                |                     |

-_Table 1: metrics for each type of reference data with the IGN's method._

 ### Watershed method